mountzouri/BasicImageProcessing/README.md

 # Basic Image Processing techniques applied to video
-This video was created for the Master of Artificial Intelligence, KU Leuven.
+This project was created for the Master of Artificial Intelligence, KU Leuven.
 It is related to a school project of the Master Course entitled: Computer Vision.
 It contains basic image processing techniques applied to an one minute video, frame by frame, using Python code and the OpenCV library.

 ## Overview